-From behavioral observations to neuronal and glial activity, my PhD was focused on the role of astroglial Cx43 in depression and drug response.
+From behavioral observations to neuronal and glial activity, I made my PhD in France.
+It was focused on the role of astroglial Cx43 in depression and drug response.
 We demonstrated that astroglial glutamate, release through Cx43 hemichannel, plays a key role in antidepressant response.
-Still interested in astrocytic glutamate, I am now investigating the role of this gliotransmitter in the early phases of Alzheimer’s diseases.
+Still interested in astrocytic glutamate, I moved to Mia Lindskog's lab in February 2020 to get more insights on the role of this gliotransmitter in the early phases of Alzheimer’s diseases.

 This project is supported by the Swedish Axel Wenner-Gren foundation for international exchange of scientists.

 Amyloid plaques and neurofibrillary tangles are one of the hallmarks of Alzheimer’s disease (AD) (Querfurth and LaFerla., 2010).
 Moreover, recent evidences emphasize the strong comorbidity between AD and psychiatric disorders such as Parkinson’s disease, Schizophrenia or Major Depression (Dossi et al., 2018).
 Despite shared dysfunctions between neurodegenerative and psychiatric illnesses (i.e. neuroinflammation, high microglial activation), astroglial dysfunctions remain yet to be solved.
 It is now clear that at the tripartite synapse (Araque et al., 1999), astrocytes can release gliotransmitters such as glutamate (Orellana et al., 2011), ATP (Kang et al., 2008) and D-serine (Papouin et al., 2017).
 It has been shown that those molecules can modulate either neuronal activity (Pannasch et al., 2011) or drug response (Portal et al., 2020).
 So far, astrocytes are an interesting pharmacological target in psychiatric and neurodegenerative disorders (Rivera and But, 2019).